KianJay/Chatting_App/README.md

 <p> To experience building a real-time based application with React.js and Socket.IO , I decided to develop and make a real-time chatting application.
 Inspired by JavaScript Mastery</p>

 ## Stacks And Libraries
-Built with React.js, Express.js, Node.js and Soket.IO, and Netlify to deploy the application </br>
+Built with React.js, Express.js, Node.js and Soket.IO, and Netlify to deploy [The Chatting App](https://youthful-hermann-322802.netlify.com) </br>
 Context api, Hooks, CSS
 ### To set-up
 run npm i && npm start for both client and server side to start the development server